-3.FISCAL STRUCTURAL MEASURES

-Health care expenditure
+3.FISCAL STRUCTURAL MEASURES Health care expenditure

+(Continued on the next page)

+balance surplus of 1.2% of GDP

+and a headline deficit of 2.2% of

+GDP.

+updated

+general

+updated

-- 3.2To strengthen the sustainability of the funding structure and the efficiency of public healthcare provision, the following measures will be adopted: - a) preserve and implement all fiscal measures relating to compulsory healthcare contribution for public servants and public servant pensioners to be reviewed by Q2-2014 with the programme partners and all co-payments for using public health care services; - b) taking into account the findings of the functional review of the Ministry of Health, carry out health sector reforms, including restructuring all public hospitals/public health facilities, the Ministry of Health, the HIO, and other associated facilities/organisations based on a Reform Plan to be approved by the Council of Ministers by Q2-2014.
+3.2To strengthen the sustainability of the funding structure and the efficiency of public healthcare provision, the following measures will be adopted:

+a) preserve and implement all fiscal measures relating to compulsory healthcare contribution for public servants and public servant pensioners to be reviewed by Q2-2014 with the programme partners and all co-payments for using public health care services;

+b) taking into account the findings of the functional review of the Ministry of Health, carry out health sector reforms, including restructuring all public hospitals/public health facilities, the Ministry of Health, the HIO, and other associated facilities/organisations based on a Reform Plan to be approved by the Council of Ministers by Q2-2014.
 The reform plan will provide for the autonomization of all public hospitals/public health facilities.
-All necessary legislative changes to be approved by the House of Representatives by end-November 2014 aiming at full implementation by Q2-2015; Public hospitals complete the shadow-budgeting for all inpatient cases on diagnoses-related groups by Q3-2014 and for all in- and outpatient activities by Q4-2014; - c) taking into account the economic conditions, the implementation of the necessary complementary reforms, the results of the updated actuarial study, and after consultation with the programme partners, implement a National Health System (NHS), to be fully in place by mid-2016. - 4.
-The detailed road map for the implementation of the NHS will be agreed with programme partners by Q2-2014.
-The amended bill of NHS will also determine and clarify the respective role, governance and responsibilities (notably concerning the strategic policy, budget control, monitoring, audit and regulation) of the Ministry of Health and the HIO and will be approved by the House of Representatives by Q4 2014. - 6.
-An Implementation Advisory Team will be established by end-June 2014, drawing on national and international expertise, to assist the Ministry of Health with the implementation of NHS and health sector reforms.
-A study by an independent consultant, to be chosen in consultation with programme partners, will be undertaken to evaluate the functional and financial sustainability of the NHS operated by single or multi payer agencies; the study will also assess how and when the precondition mentioned in paragraph c)3 (ie consumer information and transparency, contestable markets, freedom to contract, fiscal viability of insurance agencies, competition regulation and risk-adjustment) can be achieved. - e) initiate the tendering of the IT-infrastructure necessary for implementing the NHS by Q2-2014;
+All necessary legislative changes to be approved by the House of Representatives by end-November 2014 aiming at full implementation by Q2-2015; Public hospitals complete the shadow-budgeting for all inpatient cases on diagnoses-related groups by Q3-2014 and for all in- and outpatient activities by Q4-2014;

+c) taking into account the economic conditions, the implementation of the necessary complementary reforms, the results of the updated actuarial study, and after consultation with the programme partners, implement a National Health System (NHS), to be fully in place by mid-2016.

+4. The detailed road map for the implementation of the NHS will be agreed with programme partners by Q2-2014.
+The amended bill of NHS will also determine and clarify the respective role, governance and responsibilities (notably concerning the strategic policy, budget control, monitoring, audit and regulation) of the Ministry of Health and the HIO and will be approved by the House of Representatives by Q4 2014.

+6. An Implementation Advisory Team will be established by end-June 2014, drawing on national and international expertise, to assist the Ministry of Health with the implementation of NHS and health sector reforms.
+A study by an independent consultant, to be chosen in consultation with programme partners, will be undertaken to evaluate the functional and financial sustainability of the NHS operated by single or multi payer agencies; the study will also assess how and when the precondition mentioned in paragraph c)3 (ie consumer information and transparency, contestable markets, freedom to contract, fiscal viability of insurance agencies, competition regulation and riskadjustment) can be achieved.

+e) initiate the tendering of the IT-infrastructure necessary for implementing the NHS by Q2-2014;

-f) review income thresholds for free public health care in comparison to the eligibility criteria for social assistance, while ensuring that co-payments to public health care are set so as to protect individuals/households effectively from catastrophic health expenditures by Q2-2014;
+review income thresholds for free public health care in comparison to the eligibility criteria for social assistance, while ensuring that co-payments to public health care are set so as to protect individuals/households effectively from catastrophic health expenditures by Q2-2014;